Zahab163/StoryTelling_HousingAnaysis/README.md

 # StoryTelling_HousingAnaysis
 # 🏡 Storytelling Assignment: Explore a Housing Prices Dataset Using Pandas

-This assignment focuses on uncovering insights from a housing prices dataset through data storytelling.
-Using Pandas and visualization libraries, we explore trends in property prices, area sizes, and bedroom counts to narrate the dynamics of the housing market.
+This project uncovers insights from a housing prices dataset through data storytelling.
+Using Pandas, Matplotlib, and Seaborn, we explore trends in property prices, area sizes, and bedroom counts to narrate the dynamics of the housing market.

 ---